Patient's Query

 Thank you.

 I take Tegretol 1200 mg per day and the Levetiracetam 1750 mg once per day.
-It has been increased up and down over the past year.
-I also had an EEG last year and was an abnormal reading of spike discharges, I think, but not sure.
-However, I will try to see if I could get some blood tests done.
+It has increased and decreased over the past year.
+I also had an EEG last year and had an abnormal reading of spike discharges, I think, but I'm not sure.
+However, I will try to see if I can get some blood tests done.
 Please give your opinion.

 Hello,